| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Day one Newborn Emotional and Behavioral States

-The states of the newborns are expressions of their emotional and physical needs.
+A newborn’s behavioral states reflect their physical and emotional needs.
 Watching the facial expressions, body language and alertness will enable the parents learn more about their baby.

 1. Drowsy State